geopm/geopm/service/docs/source/overview.rst

 3. The ``GEOPM_REPORT`` environment variable must be set in the environment of the ``geopmctl`` process.

-Beyond generating a report YAML file, we also show two of the optional GEOPM Runtime features.
+Beyond generating a report YAML file, we also show three of the optional GEOPM Runtime features.
 The first is creating a CSV trace file using the ``GEOPM_TRACE`` environment variable.
 Additionally, by using the ``GEOPM_PERIOD`` environment variable we increase the sampling period of the controller to 200 milliseconds (default value is 5 milliseconds).
-By using the optional ``GEOPM_PROGRAM_FILTER`` variable we can explicitly list the name of the non-MPI program invovation name of the non-MPI process to be profiled.
-These two options together will create a CSV trace file with approximately 50 rows of samples (five per-second for ten seconds).
+By using the third optional ``GEOPM_PROGRAM_FILTER`` variable, we can explicitly list the name of the non-MPI program invovation name of the non-MPI process to be profiled.
+These three options together will inform the GEOPM runtime controller (``geopmctl``) to profile the ``sleep`` utility and generate a CSV trace file with approximately 50 rows of samples (five per-second for ten seconds).
 The ``awk`` command in the example selects the columns measuring time since application start from column 1, CPU energy from column 6, and CPU power from column 8.